-Ogbono seed (Irvingia gabonensis); is a species of African trees in the genus Irvingia, sometimes known by the common names, african mango or bush mango.
-They are especially valued for their fats- and protein- rich nuts.
-They are grown and consumed mostly in the humid forest zone from the northern tip of Angola including Congo, DR Congo, Nigeria, Ivory Coast and south-western Uganda.
+Ogbono seed (Irvingia gabonensis); is a species of African tree in the genus Irvingia, sometimes known by the common names, african mango or bush mango.
+These trees are valued for their fats- and protein- rich nuts.
+The Bush Mango trees are found in the humid forest zone from the northern tip of Angola including Congo, DR Congo, Nigeria, Ivory Coast and south-western Uganda.
 They belongs to the family Plantae and the natural order Malpighiales.
 They are also known as African mango seed(English), ‘Oroto’ (Yoruba), ‘Goronor’ (Hausa) And ‘Ogbono’ (Igbo), bobo in Sierra Leone, andok in Cameroon, boboruor wanini in Ivory Coast and meba or mueba in Zaire (Olayiwola et al., 2013).
-The fruit are often eaten fresh by humans and other mammals such as monkeys, gorillas, elephant and many more.
-Irvingia gabonensis is another traditionally essential fruit known as oro or oba in Nigeria,.
-Applications of its fleshy mesocarp can be used in the treatment of gastrointestinal disorder and infection (Ekpe et al., 2019).
-Methanolic extract of the fruit has been used in the treatment of bacterial and fungal infections (Arogba and Omede, 2012).
-In recent years, novel Irvingia gabonensis herbal weight loss dietary supplement appeared in the market (Sun and Chen, 2012).
-Irvingia gabonensis seed extract was significant in inhibiting adipogenesis in adipocytes – an enzyme mediated process of managing obesity (Oben et al., 2008).
-Indeed, studies have been done on the nutritional, health benefits and overall food potential of the seed.
-This informs the objective of this study, which was to characterize the seed regarding their quality parameters, and in vitro antioxidant capacities.
-This study is an extension of the existing information; that could aid commercial production and eventual domestication of these essential fruits.

-Understanding the composition and characteristics of African Mango seed is essential for exploring its various applications in the fields of food, pharmaceuticals, cosmetics, and biofuels.
-The oil is primarily extracted from the seed, which contain approximately 34-62% oil content.
-The composition of the oil is known to vary depending on factors such as the geographical location of the trees, extraction methods, and processing techniques employed.
+The fruits are consumed by humans and other mammals such as monkeys, gorillas, elephant and many more. tion (Ekpe et al., 2019).

 Irvingia gabonensis has gained attention for its potential role in weight management.
 Some studies suggest that it may help reduce body weight, waist circumference, and improve markers of metabolic health.
 It is believed to work by suppressing appetite, increasing fat breakdown, and reducing fat cell growth (Oben et al., 2008).
 Irvingia gabonensis has been reported to have a positive impact on cholesterol levels and lipid profiles.
 It may help lower total cholesterol, LDL cholesterol (often referred to as "bad" cholesterol), triglycerides, and increase HDL cholesterol (often referred to as "good" cholesterol).
 These effects may contribute to improved cardiovascular health (Ngondi et al., 2009).
 Preliminary studies suggest that Irvingia gabonensis may have a positive impact on blood sugar control.
 It may help regulate blood glucose levels and improve insulin sensitivity.
 This potential benefit could be helpful for individuals with or at risk of developing type 2 diabetes (Oben et al., 2008).
 Irvingia gabonensis possesses antioxidant compounds that can help neutralize harmful free radicals in the body.
 Antioxidants are important for protecting cells from oxidative stress and reducing the risk of chronic diseases (Njamen et al., 2005).

-In this study the antioxidant activity and partial oil characterization of Irvingia gabonensis are investigated.
+The methanolic extract of the fruit has been used in the treatment of bacterial and fungal infections (Arogba and Omede, 2012).
+In recent years, novel Irvingia gabonensis herbal weight loss dietary supplement appeared in the market (Sun and Chen, 2012).
+Irvingia gabonensis seed extract was found to significantly inhibiti adipogenesis in adipocyte tissues (Oben et al., 2008).
+Furthermore, studies concerning the nutritional, health benefits and overall food potential of the seed have been conducted in the recent years.

+the objective of this study, which was to characterize the seed regarding their quality parameters, and in vitro antioxidant capability.
+This study aims to validate and provide additional support for the existing information; that could aid commercial production and eventual domestication of these essential fruits.

 MATERIALS AND METHODS

-Study area: The study was carried out at Biochemistry Department, Biochemistry Department Research Laboratory, Faculty of Biosciences, Nnamdi Azikiwe University, Awka, Nigeria from March to May 2021.
+Study area: The study was carried out at Biochemistry Department Research Laboratory, Faculty of Biosciences, Nnamdi Azikiwe University, Awka, Nigeria from March to May 2021.